Apple Hill Gynecology

 Gynecology & Endometriosis Specialist located in York, PA

 Endometriosis is a common gynecological condition that often goes undiagnosed because it develops gradually over time, causing a progression of symptoms that typically leads to chronic pelvic pain, abnormal bleeding and infertility.
-At Apple Hill Gynecology in York, Pennsylvania, Marsha D. Bornt, MD, and Donna Lamson, CRNP, MSN, WHNP-BC, and the all-women staff specialize in identifying and treating endometriosis.
+At Apple Hill Gynecology in York, Pennsylvania, Marsha D. Bornt, MD and the all-women staff specialize in identifying and treating endometriosis.
 For comprehensive and compassionate care, contact the office by phone or use the online booking tool today.

 Endometriosis is a gynecological condition in which the endometrial tissue that lines your uterus grows in other areas, such as your ovaries, fallopian tubes, and the tissue that holds your uterus in place.
 Endometriosis affects more than 11% of women between the ages of 15 and 44 and is often diagnosed in women during their 30s and 40s.